By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Optional: 1 cup yellow cherry tomatoes, halved

-- 1/3 cup blood-orange flavored olive oil
+- 1/3 cup extra virgin olive oil (or orange-flavored olive oil)

 - 1 to 2 Tbsp balsamic vinegar